The Equity Enhancement Fund (EEF) supports community-based initiatives that enhance equity, diversity, and inclusion at UBC.

 The following UBC community members are invited to submit proposals to the Equity Enhancement Fund:

 - Alma Mater Society, Graduate Student Society, UBC Students’ Union Okanagan;

 Applications demonstrating partnerships with other clubs and units will be given preference.

 NOTE: Proposals will not be accepted to fund academic research that would be carried out in the normal course of work or study or may be eligible for research funding.

-- Proposals should have observable and/or measurable benefits to the representation or experiences of historically disadvantaged groups within the UBC community.
+- Proposals should have observable and/or measurable benefits to the representation or experiences of historically, persistently or systematically marginalized groups within the UBC community.

 - Proposals should support efforts to build the capacity of partners to adopt and advance values of equity & inclusion in their own settings;